Reading

 Being able to tune into sounds and being confident in their oral blending skills, ensures that our children are well prepared to begin learning grapheme-phoneme correspondences (GPCs) and to learn to blend sounds to read words in Foundation.
 Staff continue to ensure children build on their growing knowledge of the alphabetic code, through high quality teaching and adult modelling, for example through shared reading and writing across the curriculum.

 At Parc Eglos school, we greatly value our partnership with parents.
-In Foundation and Year 1, teachers deliver reading information sessions and provide a reading record for parents to share their observations of their child’s reading.
+Teachers deliver reading information sessions and provide a reading record for parents to share their observations of their child’s reading.
 Further materials and information (including resources to support children’s learning of GPCs, blending, tricky words, vocabulary and spellings) are regularly shared with parents and carers throughout the year, to support their child’s reading development at home.

 Our rigorous assessment, and tracking of pupil progress, ensures that our teaching staff are able to quickly identify and provide ‘keep-up’ interventions to enable children to make rapid progress from their starting points.
 We have a strong focus on language development for our children because we know that speaking and listening are crucial skills for reading and writing in all subjects.